 Shapiro Family Scholarship

 The Shapiro Family Scholarship is awarded to current or incoming Le Jardin Academy students with one or both parents or guardians in the active U.S. military.
 Students must be in good academic standing with a GPA of 3.0 or above where applicable.
 Students from Pre-Kindergarten to High School may apply.
 Special consideration given to multi-sibling families and families experiencing hardship.
 Priority given to current recipients and new applicants will be considered pending fund availability.
-An application form and written essay are due to the Director of Admissions by February 15, 2019 to be considered for the scholarship.
 For more information or to apply, click here.

-Le Jardin Academy provides tuition assistance to approximately 20% of its student base with an average award in excess of $5,000.
-These awards generally range from 10% to 50% of total tuition expense and are offered from grades K-12.
-The amount of tuition assistance depends upon a family's income, assets, number of dependents, number of children attending an independent school, living expenses, taxes, medical expenses, personal indebtedness, and any extraordinary expenses.
+Le Jardin Academy provides financial aid to approximately 20% of its student base with an average award in excess of $5,000.
+These awards generally range from 10% to 50% of total tuition expense and are offered from Grades K-12.
+The amount of Financial Aid depends upon a family's income, assets, number of dependents, number of children attending an independent school, living expenses, taxes, medical expenses, personal indebtedness, and any extraordinary expenses.
 The assets and earning of both parents will be considered in determining award amounts.
-Tuition assistance grants are made on the basis of the availability of funds and are consistent with established guidelines.
+Financial Aid grants are made on the basis of the availability of funds and are consistent with established guidelines.

-Families can apply for tuition assistance online at: www.sssbynais.org.
-An analysis will be sent directly to Le Jardin.
+Families can apply for financial aid online at: www.sssbynais.org.
+An analysis will be sent directly to Le Jardin Academy.
 Our school code is 4576.